tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 			[NEW] Added a Save Output To Scene button in the toolbar.
 This will copy to outside the generator all the generated meshes and game objects
 			[NEW] Added a Clear Outputs button in the toolbar.
 This will delete all the generated meshes and game objects in a single click
-			[NEW] Create GameObject module: Added a Save To Scene button [CHANGED] Create GameObject and Create Mesh modules: Now exported game objects are always under a parent game object, even if there is only one exported game object
+			[NEW] Create GameObject module: Added a Save To Scene button [CHANGE] Create GameObject and Create Mesh modules: Now exported game objects are always under a parent game object, even if there is only one exported game object
-			[CHANGED] Create GameObject and Create Mesh modules: When multiple objects are exported, their parent GameObject is now named "<module_name> Exported Resources" instead of "<module_name>"
+			[CHANGE] Create GameObject and Create Mesh modules: When multiple objects are exported, their parent GameObject is now named "<module_name> Exported Resources" instead of "<module_name>"
 		Prefabs
-			[CHANGED] Prefabs: Better handling of forbidden prefab related operations Some operations, like deleting a game object, are not allowed in a prefab instance due to Unity's New Prefab System.
+			[CHANGE] Prefabs: Better handling of forbidden prefab related operations Some operations, like deleting a game object, are not allowed in a prefab instance due to Unity's New Prefab System.
 When Curvy Generator was asked to delete an object part of a prefab instance, it showed an error message in the console.
 Now, it will behave as follows:
 					- If the object to delete is automatically generated, like an output mesh, and thus can be regenerated by refreshing the Curvy Generator, any operation that leads to its automatic deletion will also delete it from the prefab asset
 					- For the other cases, like deleting a module from a graph window, a popup will ask the user to first delete the associated object from the prefab asset